-- 2.1 Have complete jurisdiction over, and complete management and control of the Delaware State Fire School. - 2.2 Have full power and authority: - 2.2.1 To make all rules and regulations necessary for the governing of said institution; - 2.2.2 To appoint a Director and such Instructors, experimental helpers, secretaries and laborers as may be necessary, and to remove the same at their judgment and discretion; - 2.2.3 To fix compensations and provide for payment thereof; - 2.2.4 To have full management, possession and control of the lands, buildings, structures and property belonging thereto; - 2.2.5 To provide for the courses of study and curriculum of the institution; - 2.2.6 To make rules and regulations for the admission of trainees to said institution;
+- 2.1 Have complete jurisdiction over, and complete management and control of the Delaware State Fire School. - 2.2 Have full power and authority:

-- 2.2.7 To visit and inspect said institution and every department thereof, and to provide for the proper keeping of accounts and records thereof; - 2.2.8 To make and prepare all necessary budgets of expenditures for the enlargement, proper furnishings, maintenance, support and conduct of said institution; - 2.2.9 To select and purchase all property, furniture, fixtures and paraphernalia necessary for said institution from time to time; - 2.2.10 To build, construct, change, enlarge, repair and maintain any and all buildings or structures of said institution that may at any time be necessary for said institution; - 2.2.11 To purchase and acquire all lands and property necessary for same, of every nature and description whatsoever; - 2.2.12 To care for and maintain the same and to do and perform every other matter or thing requisite to the proper management, maintenance, support and control of said institution. - 2.3 Have authority to acquire real or personal property by purchase, gift or donation and have water rights; make contracts; and undertake by contract or by its agent and employees, and otherwise than by contract, and project and operate and maintain such projects. - 2.4 Be empowered to accept grants of money or materials or property of any kind upon such terms or conditions as the grantor may impose. - 2.5 Perform all acts and do all things necessary or convenient to carry out the powers granted above. - 2.6 Be empowered to fix and collect admission fees and other fees that it may deem necessary to be charged for training given. - 2.7 Employ a Director for the State Fire School and shall employ, on the recommendation of the Director, such other Instructors, helpers, secretaries, and laborers as may be necessary. - 2.8 Have the power to prescribe and make the necessary rules and regulations for the use of the buildings, equipment and other facilities when they are not in use for the purpose set forth.
+- 2.2.1 To make all rules and regulations necessary for the governing of said institution; - 2.2.2 To appoint a Director and such Instructors, experimental helpers, secretaries and laborers as may be necessary, and to remove the same at their judgment and discretion; - 2.2.3 2.2.2 To fix compensations and provide for payment thereof; - 2.2.4 2.2.3 To have full management, possession and control of the lands, buildings, structures and property belonging thereto; - 2.2.5 2.2.4 To provide for the courses of study and curriculum of the institution; - 2.2.6 2.2.5 To make rules and regulations for the admission of trainees to said institution; - 2.2.7 2.2.6 To visit and inspect said institution and every department thereof, and to provide for the proper keeping of accounts and records thereof; - 2.2.8 2.2.7 To make and prepare all necessary budgets of expenditures for the enlargement, proper furnishings, maintenance, support and conduct of said institution; - 2.2.9 2.2.8 To select and purchase all property, furniture, fixtures and paraphernalia necessary for said institution from time to time: - 2.2.10 2.2.9 To build, construct, change, enlarge, repair and maintain any and all buildings or structures of said institution that may at any time be necessary for said institution; - 2.2.11 2.2.10 To purchase and acquire all lands and property necessary for same, of every nature and description whatsoever: - 2.2.12 2.2.11 To care for and maintain the same and to do and perform every other matter or thing requisite to the proper management, maintenance, support and control of said institution. - 2.3 Have authority to acquire real or personal property by purchase, gift or donation and have water rights; make contracts; and undertake by contract or by its agent and employees, and otherwise than by contract, and project and operate and maintain such projects. - 2.4 Be empowered to accept grants of money or materials or property of any kind upon such terms or conditions as the grantor may impose. - 2.5 Perform all acts and do all things necessary or convenient to carry out the powers granted above. - 2.6 Be empowered to fix and collect admission fees and other fees that it may deem necessary to be charged for training given. - 2.7 Employ a Director and Deputy Director for the State Fire School and shall employ, on the recommendation of the Director, such other Instructors, helpers, secretaries, and laborers as may be necessary and to remove the same at their judgment and discretion. - 2.8 Have the power to prescribe and make the necessary rules and regulations for the use of the buildings, equipment and other facilities when they are not in use for the purpose set forth.